jcocchi/CosmosDBPowerBIProxy/README.md

-# Cosmos DB Power BI Connector Proxy
+# Cosmos DB Power BI Connector Spark Proxy

 This project shows how to use Spark as a proxy to access large amounts of data stored in Cosmos DB in Power BI.